 University of Texas at Austin

 I am a preventionist with my research being at the intersection of health and developmental psychology.
 I aim to contribute to our understanding of barriers and bridges for parents’ abilities to optimize their children’s physical health.
 Models of health behavior change strongly influence my work, but do not properly account for how parents have more challenge in creating health behavior change for their children.
 Currently, popular models focus on individuals’ approach to creating change for their personal health, and do not include mechanisms for how parents could influence the health of another individual (i.e., their children).
 I hope to contribute to my field by filling this gap, and focus my applied work on studies that could provide more insight to a theoretical model of health behavior change specific to parents.
-To develop and test these models, I have chosen two areas which provide different types of threat, awareness, and understanding, but equally influence children’s health and impact all developmental domains (e.g., cognitive and psychosocial functioning): exposure to environmental neurotoxins and nutrition and physical activity.
 I focus my work in early childhood and am drawn to how families in poverty may have different challenges and risk in creating health behavior change for their children.
 My research is community-based, and I aspire to community-based research to improve the ecological validity of my work.

-• University of North Florida, Engaged Scholar, Spring, 2015
+- University of North Florida, Engagment Scholar, Spring, 2015

-• Ruth L. Kirschstein Institutional Research Award, NIH Predoctoral Training Grant, 2006-2008
+- Ruth L. Kirschstein Institutional Research Award, NIH Predoctoral Training Grant in Intellectual and Developmental Disabilities, 2006-2008